Daemonite/material/docs/4.6/material/chips.md

 Choice chips clearly delineate and display options in a compact area.
 They are a good alternative to toggle buttons, radio buttons, and single select menus.

 This component uses a standard radio input and styles the label.
-Just add `chip-action chip-choice` classes to this label.
+Just add `.chip-action.chip-choice` classes to this label.

 {% capture example %}
 <input type="radio" id="myRadio1" name="chip-radio" class="d-none">